2010 FIFA World Cup Group C

 Group C of the 2010 FIFA World Cup began on 12 June and ended on 23 June 2010.
-The group consisted of England, the United States, Algeria and Slovenia.
+The group consisted of national association football teams from England, the United States, Algeria and Slovenia.
+The United States and England progressed to the round of 16 undefeated.
+The United States won the group, winning one match and drawing two.
+England had an identical record and goal difference but the United States finished top having scored more goals than England.
+Slovenia finished the group third having won a game, with Algeria finishing fourth with a single point.

 Only England and the United States had previously met at a World Cup in 1950, when the United States defeated England 1–0.